pmcgoverncw/heroku-buildpack-nginx/readme.md

 You can run the builds in a [Docker](https://www.docker.com/) container:

 ```
-$ make build # It outputs the latest builds to bin/cedar-*
+$ make  # It outputs the latest builds to bin/cedar-*
 ```

 To test the builds: